How to add your LinkedIn profile to your resume

 Then tap the ellipses button on the right, next to the “Add section” button, and choose “Contact info” from the menu that pops up at the bottom:

-Next, tap the pencil icon at the top right to edit your contact information:
+Next, tap the pencil icon at the top right to edit your contact information and then tap your profile URL:

 Unless you have a unique name no one else on LinkedIn is using, you’ll likely need to use a variation of your name (e.g., your first initial and last name) or add your job title, like this: